sindresorhus/electron-better-ipc/readme.md

 Type: `Function` `AsyncFunction`

-The return value is sent back to the `ipc.callRenderer` in the main process.
+The return value is sent back to the `ipcMain.callRenderer` in the main process.

 ## Related